strawberrrries-Syl/Java-Learning/Abstract_Classes.md

 # Java Interfaces
 `interfaces` = public method prototype & behaviors;

+Methods in interfaces will be the type of "public abstract".

 `Java interfaces` = "interface" keyword

 Java interface is like abstract class; 2 differences.